N2 Required for Engineer/Humanities Visa? Key Points and Responses

 Success in hiring top talent from India hinges on obtaining a visa post-offer.
 We explain the practical aspects of the "Technology, Humanities, International Business" visa that HR personnel should understand, including unique degree conditions and essential documents.

-This guideline revision includes another key change.
-Companies suspended from accepting workers under Technical Intern Training or Specified Skilled Worker programs will also be barred from accepting workers under Engineer/Specialist in Humanities/International Services (E/S/H/IS) during the suspension.
+Regarding this revision of the guidelines, the following changes have also been reported.
+Companies that have received suspension orders for accepting Technical Intern Training or Specified Skilled Worker trainees will also be barred from accepting workers under the Engineer/Specialist in Humanities/International Services status during the suspension period.

-• Applies to companies given a 5-year intake suspension for cases such as assault or unpaid wages in the Technical Intern Training program
+• Companies suspended for 5 years for cases such as violence or unpaid wages in Technical Intern Training

 What companies should check